26 Registration

 col="red", inherit.aes=FALSE)

-Alternatively, we can use other R/Python frameworks to automatically or manually align spatial omic datasets across tissue sections.
-Some of these methods could be used through R using packages such as reticulate and basilisk.
+A number of R/Python frameworks can be used to automatically or manually align microscopy images associated with spatial omic datasets.
+The Python modules could be used through R packages such as reticulate and basilisk.

 -

-NiftyReg is available from the R wrapper package RNiftyReg (Clayden 2015), and can be combined with mmand for automated image registration using both rigid and non-rigid approaches.
+RNiftyReg (Clayden 2015) is an R wrapper package, and can be combined with mmand for automated image registration using both rigid and non-rigid approaches.
 Users can extract and apply the resulting transformation matrix on spatial coordinates of a

 SpatialExperiment

 object.
-However, the automation does not work well on images with very different orientation, scale, and intensity (e.g., Xenium and Visium; see Chapter 32).
+However, the automation does not work well on images with very different orientation, scale, and intensity (e.g., Xenium and Visium; see also Chapter 28).
 Here is a demonstration with external data, before and after registration of the two slices: